 - Use heavy weight foil.
 It yields the best results and can handle the weight of baking beans etc. Remember to place the dull side of the foil on the pastry as it has non-stick properties.
 Always cut a generous piece of foil so there’s enough to wrap around the upper edges of the tin – otherwise the exposed pastry will cook faster than all the rest under the foil.

-- Use lentils for “baking beans”.
-Lentils are smaller, so they get into those edges a lot better than large baking beans.
+- Use lentils or rice for “baking beans”.
+Lentils are smaller, so they get into those edges a lot better than large baking beans can.

 This is my go-to recipe for shortcrust pastry.
 There’s no “rest for 2 hours or overnight” thing going on.
 You merely chill it for 15 minutes, roll it out (no resting in between), freeze it for 5 minutes, smooth it out, freeze it for 10 minutes and then bake it!
 I’ve also included step by step photos of the method I use to painlessly transfer the pastry to a tin.